A Twistorial Description of the IKKT-Matrix Model: Preliminaries

 \subsection{The IKKT model, matrix backgrounds and emergent gauge theory}

 To set up the stage, we briefly recall how the IKKT matrix model leads to a gauge theory on emergent space(time) backgrounds.
 The $SO(10)$-invariant action of the Euclidean IKKT model reads

 Here the $Y^{\boldsymbol{I}}$ are $N\times N$ hermitian matrices, and $\Psi^{\Bcal}$ are matrix-valued spinors\footnote{Strictly speaking the model should be considered in Minkowski signature, where the fermions are Majorana-Weyl spinors of $SO(9,1)$.
 Then the $S^4_N$ background should be replaced by $H^4_n$ \cite{Sperling:2018xrm}.
 Since we focus on the bosonic sector, there is no obstacle going to the Euclidean case.}.
 For our purpose, the most important feature of IKKT-type matrix models is that they define a gauge theory on suitable matrix backgrounds.
-Such a background is defined by a set of 10 "almost-commutative" matrices $\bar Y^{\boldsymbol{I}}$, and typically defines a noncommutative or quantized space(time) \cite{Steinacker:2020nva}.
-This means that the matrix algebra ${\rm End}(\Hcal)$ generated by the $\bar Y^{\boldsymbol{I}}$ can be interpreted as quantized algebra of functions on some symplectic space $\cM$, and $\bar Y^{\boldsymbol{I}}$ is interpreted as quantized coordinate function.
-The non-commutativity of the geometry is encoded in
+Such a background is defined by a set of 10 ``almost-commutative'' matrices $\bar Y^{\boldsymbol{I}}$, and typically defines a noncommutative or quantized space(time) as follows \cite{Steinacker:2020nva,Ishiki:2015saa,Schneiderbauer:2016wub,Berenstein:2012ts}: One can define optimally localized quasi-coherent states $|y\rangle \in{\cal H}$, which are approximate common eigenstates of the $Y^a$, localized at some point in target space